BHazel/bwhazel-info-web-site/src/docs/privacy-policy.md

 * Page Load
 * Open/Close Popup Section
-* Button/Link Click to Access External Site
+* Button Click to Access External Site
 * Error Page Load

 This is powered by the [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) service (part of [Azure Monitor](https://azure.microsoft.com/en-gb/services/monitor/)) on [Microsoft Azure](https://azure.microsoft.com/en-gb/).
-All data collected is only visible to me, as part of my personal Microsoft Azure account and subscription.
+All Application Insights resources are hosted within the UK South region in Microsoft Azure.
+The data collected are only visible to me as part of my personal Microsoft Azure account and subscription.

 As part of the telemetry, the following personal information is collected and is retained for 90 days: